learn-co-curriculum/dsc-standard-normal-distribution/README.md

 # Standard Normal Distribution

+## Introduction
 In this lesson, we will introduce a special case of normal distributions called "The Standard Normal Distribution".

 ## Objectives

-Students would be able to :
+You will be able to:

 * Compare and contrast the normal and the standard normal distribution
-* Calculate the z-score(standard score) for an observation from normally distributed data
+* Calculate the z-score (standard score) for an observation from normally distributed data
 * Understand the process for standardizing data by converting it to the standard normal distribution

-### Introduction
+## What is a standard normal distribution?

 Previously, we talked about normal (or gaussian) distribution characterized by a bell shape curve.
 We also identified the mean and standard deviation to be the defining parameters of a normal distribution.
 As discussed, normal distributions do not necessarily have the same means and standard deviations.